 The Supervisory Board of JOST Werke AG consists of five men and one woman.
-As of the reporting date, the members of the Supervisory Board were aged between 42 and 75, with a relatively balanced distribution of members between the different age groups.
+As of the reporting date, the members of the Supervisory Board were aged between 43 and 76, with a relatively balanced distribution of members between the different age groups.
 All members gained international experience during their professional life.
 The educational background and work experience of the Supervisory Board members also covers a broad spectrum.
-You can find a curriculum vitae for each Supervisory Board member, supplemented by an updated overview of the member’s seats, on other Supervisory Boards or comparable control committees online at https://www.jost-world.com/en/corporate/company/supervisory-board.
+You can find a current curriculum vitae for each Supervisory Board member, supplemented by an updated overview of the member’s seats, on other Supervisory Boards or comparable control committees online at http://ir.jost-world.com/supervisory-board.

 In accordance with Article 19 of the European Market Abuse Directive, members of the Executive and Supervisory Boards and related parties are required to report their transactions with shares of JOST Werke AG or associated financial instruments to the Federal Financial Supervisory Authority (BaFin) and to JOST Werke AG as soon as the total of the transactions conducted in a single calendar year exceeds the threshold of €5,000.

-JOST Werke AG duly disclosed all transactions reported to it in fiscal year 2018.
-These can be found on the company’s website. http://ir.jost-world.com/managers-transactions.
+JOST Werke AG duly disclosed all transactions reported to it in fiscal year 2019.
+These can be found on the company’s website. à http://ir.jost-world.com/managers-transactions.

-As of the reporting date of December 31, 2018, the members of the Supervisory Board did not hold any shares of JOST Werke AG.
+As of the reporting date of December 31, 2019, the members of the Supervisory Board did not hold any shares of JOST Werke AG.
 At the same time, members of the Executive Board held a combined total of 2.4% of the company’s shares (previous year: 2.4%).
 The shares of the former CEO Lars Brorsen are not included in the analysis of 2019.

 The Executive Board and the Supervisory Board of JOST Werke AG declare that the recommendations of the German Corporate Governance Code (the “Code”) in the version of 7 February 2017 have been met since the issuance of the last Declaration of Compliance on 4 December 2018 and will continue to be met in the future with the following restrictions: